yanatan16/cljs-node-app-template/README.md

 # Clojurescript Node App Template

-A Leiningen template for Clojurescript-based node apps.
+A minimalistic Leiningen template for Clojurescript-based node apps.

+It supports creating node binaries, libraries, and regular projects.
+It sets up testing infrastructure using `cljs.test` and [lein-doo](https://github.com/bensu/doo).

+It is currently not entirely documented, but I'll try to work on that in the coming months.

 ## Usage